Calliphora loewi: Medical

 In the epidemiological sense, blowflies are of concern due to being possible mechanical vectors of disease.
 Blowfly breeding and feeding hosts tend to be decomposing animals and dung, which are covered with bacteria that consequentially come in contact with the fly.
 Lab studies have shown that blowflies coming in contact with agar have produced cultures that contain pathogens.
 Although C. loewi does breed in carrion and possibly in human feces, it remains uncertain whether it carries or transmits disease.

 Ecological

 They are also very important ecologically because they are decomposers.
-Blowflies are not only attracted to decomposing hosts but to some plants as well.
+Blowflies are attracted not only to decomposing hosts but also to some plants.
 C. loewi and other blowflies have been observed to be attracted to Phallus impudicus, the stinkhorn fungus, which tends to smell like carrion.
 The Stapelia flower, which smells like carrion and emits heat like that of decomposition, also attracts blowflies.
 The flower causes females to oviposit (deposit eggs from ovipositor) but it does not support past the 1st instars.
 Some other plants do support larvae through full development.